HarisIqbal88/PlotNeuralNet/README.md

 ## PyTorch Support
 Define a feed forward `torch.nn.Sequential` module and let it parse with `pycore.torchparse.TorchArchParser`, then generate the tex file.

-Look into the example, provided in `pyexamples/test_torch_mlp.py` and run it via:
+Look into the example, provided with `pyexamples/test_torch_mlp.py` and run it via:

 ```bash
 cd pyexamples